colevandersWands/expanding-1/README.md

 To go from the original code to the expanded code, it is best to go one small change at a time so you can catch your mistakes right away.
 The 'framework' below will help you by logging any changes in behavior from one change to the next.

 So, to start the exercises paste this framework into the console.
 Then paste the test cases and original code you want to study into the blanks, run it once to make sure everything is in order.
-After you've fully expanded the snippet, paste it from the console into this README and move on to the next challenge.
+You can test your small changes by hitting enter, and you can return to previous attempts with the up arrow.
+After you've fully expanded the snippet, paste it from the console into it's space on this README and move to the next exercise.

 ```js
 {